LandSharkFive/SimpleRC/README.md

-# Simple RC Encryption
+# Simple Byte Encryption

-This program is a simple implementation of the RC encryption algorithm.
-The program encrypts and decrypts a paragraph.
+This program contains a simple byte encryption algorithm.
+The application encrypts and decrypts a paragraph.

 ## Install and Build